 - The remaining attached flowers, leaves, and roots were bunched and hung to dry indoors with limited sun exposure.

-- The flowers that were removed and inverted all dried beautifully; none went to seed!
-Of the flowers that were left bunched with the leaves and roots, all went to seed (and made a mess in our kitchen).
+- The flowers that were removed and inverted all dried beautifully (first photo at the top of this blog); none went to seed!
+Of the flowers that were left bunched with the leaves and roots (pictured below), all went to seed (and made a mess in our kitchen).

 We can’t say exactly how or why this worked, but for us this year, it did.
 We’ll try this same process again next year and hopefully we will have the same results!